clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 ##### Average Latency Warning (ms)

-Defines the response time above which the dashboard warns that interactions may feel slow.
+Defines the response time above which interactions may feel slow.

 This helps identify performance degradation before it becomes user-visible.